It Happened Tomorrow: Plot

 Stevens gets another newspaper from Pop Benson, intending to use it to pick horses at the racetrack, to win enough money to get married.
 Unfortunately, he also reads a story about his own death that night, so he and Sylvia get married immediately and head off to the track with her uncle.
 Stevens bets on winner after winner, amassing $60,000, which is then stolen on their way back to town.
 They give chase but are arrested for speeding.
 Stevens hopes for more help from Benson, but learns that the old man died two days ago, even before Stevens received the first newspaper.

 Stevens tries his best to avoid the hotel lobby where his death is supposed to take place, but circumstances keep pushing him in that direction.
 He spots the man who stole his money and chases him on foot through the streets and over the rooftops, until they both fall through the chimney that leads to the very hotel lobby he's been trying to avoid.
 A gunfight breaks out, and the thief is shot and killed.
 Because he has Stevens' wallet on him, he is at first identified as the newspaperman, and his newspaper prints an erroneous story saying that their star reporter has been killed.
-When a reporter finds out the truth, the newspaper has already hit the streets; and it is this edition that he had gotten from Pop.
+When a reporter finds out the truth, the newspaper has already hit the streets; and it is this edition that he had received from Pop.

-Stevens does not die in the hotel lobby; he marries Sylvia and lives to celebrate their 50th wedding anniversary.
+Stevens does not die in the hotel lobby, and he and Sylvia celebrate their 50th wedding anniversary with the scene that begins the film.